MisterMustrd/vps/README.md

 - Docker for running and isolating services on dedicated networks.
 - Gluetun to isolate selected Docker containers through a VPN.
 - iptables firewall rules to restrict access to services and limit exposure to the public internet.
+- Larger storage is offloaded to my homelab
+- VPS is used as an exit node on the network so all device location remains private

 ### DNS Flow